samyhajal/song-lyrics/capstone_report_template.md

 ### Improvement
 Using additional features would have definitely helped in approximating the release year of a song.
 For example, the musical genre will definitely help improve the results since a genre is very representative of a certain era.
+Also, if we would want to keep predicting release years for modern songs, we would have to show our algorithm newer data points in order for it to be able to predict a wider year range.

 ## VI.
 References